Black Square (U+25A0) - Meaning, Uses, and How to Type It

 Tips for Using Black Square Effectively

-aria-hidden="true"when using it as decoration - Use CSS to control its color and size instead of relying on default font rendering
+aria-hidden="true"when using it as decoration.
+Screen readers announce "black square" which disturbs reading flow. - Use CSS to control its color and size.
+Do not rely on default font rendering.

 - Pair it with consistent spacing using